-As shown above, information from the Environment Agency website illustrates that the proposed site is not located within a potential flood zone.
-As the overall site area is below 1 hectare under PFS25 and as the site is not identified within the flood zone as shown on the environment agency website-no flood risk assessment is required.
+As shown above, information from the Environment Agency website and from the client solicitors suggests that the proposed site is not located within a potential flood zone.
+As the overall site area is also below 1 hectare in area and is not identified within the flood zone the under PPS25, no flood risk assessment is required.